vechain/vechain-docs/developer-resources/how-to-build-on-vechain/read-data/events-and-logs.md

 # Events & Logs

 Events are signals that are emitted from smart contracts.
 Every event is logged, immutable and accessible using a blockchain node only.
-Smart contracts can not access events themself.
+Smart contracts can not access events themselves.

 Client-Applications can either listen to events and act accordingly or use logged events to access historical data.